tkerbe2/iac-intro-lab-3/README.md

 ***

 You've finished this lab and have completed the following items:
-- ✅ Created a new AWS account.
+- ✅ Created a new HCP Terraform account.
-- ✅ Logged into your AWS root account.
+- ✅ Created a new HCP Terraform organization.
-- ✅ Created an AWS IAM user that will be used for Terraform.
+- ✅ Linked and installed Terraform Enterprise to your GitHub account.
-- ✅ Created an access key and secret key with the new user.
+- ✅ Learned how to create a workspace and connect to a GitHub repo.

 ***